 - selected suitable accounting policies and applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code.

-The Director of Finance has also:
+The Chief Finance Officer has also:

 - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.